chef-boneyard/chef-rfc/rfc030-maintenance-policy.md

 [The history of the Chef Project](http://www.chef.io/blog/2014/07/03/chef-as-a-community/) is linked to the existence of a for-profit company, [Chef Software](http://www.chef.io).
 Many employees of the company are active members of the community.
 When they participate in the community, they do so as individuals subject to the guidelines in this file.

 If you would like to speak to, or understand the position of, someone at Chef Software - feel free to drop a line to [info@chef.io](mailto:info@chef.io) - and we’ll get back to you.
-Or simply ask for the companies official perspective in any of the community spaces, and a representative will get back to you in that space.
+Or simply ask for the company's official perspective in any of the community spaces, and a representative will get back to you in that space.

 # The MAINTAINERS file in Chef